SLorant/KittyChess/README.md

-# Kitty Chess 🐾
+# Kitty Chess

-Welcome to Kitty Chess, where feline elegance meets strategic brilliance!
-This project is a promotional website for cat-shaped cool chess pieces, allowing users to explore intricately designed 3D models and interact with them.
-Crafted with Svelte for the frontend and featuring stunning 3D scenery powered by Three.js, Kitty Chess brings a unique and delightful experience for cat and chess enthusiasts alike.

-## Features

-- 🌟 **Interactive 3D Models:** Dive into the world of Kitty Chess with interactive 3D models of cat-shaped chess pieces.
-Rotate, zoom, and admire the details of each charming feline-inspired piece.
+This project is an experimental showcase website promoting a unique cat-theme chess set.
+It allows users to interact with the models by moving, spinning and modifying the colors of the chess pieces, creating a fun experience.
+The website is available at: https://kittychess.netlify.app/pieces

-## Getting Started
+## Installation

-### Prerequisites

 Make sure you have Node.js installed.
 If not, you can download it [here](https://nodejs.org/).

-### Installation

 1. Clone the repository: